sgsutcliffe/Gut-Bacterial-Communities-of-Healthy-Individuals-Resilient-to-Prophage-Induction-by-Antibiotics/3_ViralAnalysis/README.md

 ```

 After the install I will run it on all the checkv (medium+ contigs)
+NOTE: This could did not mv correctly, as the output files are put in 3_CheckV folder instead, so unless corrected will generate an error code but actually work.
 ```shell
 source ~/Tool_Box/BACPHLIP/bin/activate
 module load hmmer/3.2.1